Here are some tips to keep your airport journey stress-free.

 - You will be asked to pull out your laptop to put through the scanner.

-- You will probably be asked to remove your belt and shoes and possibly your jacket as well, before going through security.
-Wearing shoes that are easily removed will make things simpler for you.
+- You will probably be asked to remove your belt and shoes and possibly your jacket, before going through security.

 - If you are taking prescription medications or syringes with you, each item should be in its original container and you should carry the prescription with you.

-As the first initiative of its kind in the UAE, Abu Dhabi International Airport now offers dedicated counters with automatic doors to allow for more discreet security checks in order to protect the diginity of our veiled female passengers.
+Abu Dhabi International Airport offers dedicated counters with automatic doors to allow for more discreet security checks, in order to protect the diginity of our veiled female passengers.